predragnikolic/GithubPR/docs/content/en/setup-language-server.md

 ---

 <alert type="info">

-We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json), as it can give you available settings completions and report errors if you paste the configuration in the wrong place in the `LSP.sublime-settings` file.
+We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json), as it suggest smart settings completions and report errors when inside the `LSP.sublime-settings` file.
 </alert>

 ## Angular